wangergou2023/vector-go-sdk/README.md

 - Added GetStaticCameraPicture()
 - Exposed a few image functions
 - Fixed eSpeak TTS: now the proper language voice is used
+- Bugfix: Using events with wirepod crashes the application

 +***RELEASE_ALPHA_14***
 - Bugfix: TextOnImg uses an hardcoded data path